paritytech/polkadot/roadmap/implementers-guide/src/types/candidate.md

 	/// A vector that enumerates the list of blocks in which there were at least one message was
 	/// received.
 The first number is always after the watermark.
 	hrmp_digest: Vec<BlockNumber>,
+	/// The watermark of the HRMP.
+That is, the block number up to which (inclusive) all HRMP messages
+	/// sent to the parachain are processed.
+	hrmp_watermark: BlockNumber,
 	/// The number of messages pending of the downward message queue.
 	dmq_length: u32,
 }